teamdeeson/codex/docs/company-policies/maternity-and-paternity-policy.md

 - **Weeks 7 to 39:** Statutory rate set by the government each tax year or 90% of your average weekly earnings – whichever is the lower.
 - **Weeks 40 to 52:** Unpaid.

-### Employed by the company for more than 104 weeks
+### Employed by the company for more than 104 weeks.

 If 15 weeks before the expected birth or adoption, you have been employed by us continuously for at least 104 weeks, and your average weekly earnings are at least equal to the lower earnings limit for National Insurance contributions ([details](https://www.gov.uk/government/publications/rates-and-allowances-national-insurance-contributions/rates-and-allowances-national-insurance-contributions)) your entitlement (including statutory maternity/adoption pay) will be: